-- (1) Reductions in the shoreline buffer from the OHWM may be authorized according to the standards in SMP Section 4.04.02(C) below. - (2) Passive, water-oriented recreational uses are allowed within shoreline buffers; provided, the use does not include the construction of structures.
+- (1) Reductions in the shoreline buffer from the OHWM may be authorized according to the standards in SMP Section 4.04.02(C) below. - (2) Where the FPA applies, the stricter of the SMP or FPA buffer shall be used. - (3) Passive, water-oriented recreational uses are allowed within shoreline buffers; provided, the use does not include the construction of structures.
 Wildlife viewing structures and permeable trails or raised boardwalks may be allowed on a limited basis within riparian and wetland buffers in accordance with the mitigation sequence found in SMP 4.03 and the provisions of SMP Appendix 2: Critical Areas Regulations.